-Assessment Strategies: Continuous assessment (minimum of two tests and two assignments) (40%).
-Examination: (60%)1x3 hour paper.
-The student must obtain at least 40 % in the examination to pass, irrespective of the continuous assessment mark.
+Assessment Strategies: Continuous assessment (minimum of one tests and one assignment) (40%).
+Examination: (60%) 1x3 hour paper.
+The student must obtain at least 40% in the examination to pass, irrespective of the continuous assessment mark.

-L.10.21 Course Title: LAW OF DELICT
+L.10.26 Course Title: COMMERCIAL LAW

-Course Code LPDE 3721
+Course Code LCCM 3772